Glen Discovery in GlenLyon

 Donnchadh eventually fell into the hands of Cailean Liath and was beheaded by him, along with his son Griogar on 15th June 1552.
 [3] Donnchadh held lands at Corriecharmaig in Glen Lochay, but but also held Ardchoille in Glen Dochart.
 [4]

-Donnchadh is the claimed ancestor of the present-day chiefs of Clan Gregor and “Ardchoille” has replaced “Bad Giuthas” as the slogan of Clan Gregor.
-(Ladasach’s probable descendant, John Murray, having made money in India, was elected chief of Clan Gregor in 1787 and ennobled by George III as the first Baronet of Lanrick in 1795.)
+Donnchadh is the probable ancestor of the present-day chiefs of Clan Gregor and “Ardchoille” has replaced “Bad Giuthas” as the slogan of Clan Gregor.
+(Lŕdasach’s descendant, John Murray, having become wealthy, was elected chief of Clan Gregor in 1787 and ennobled by George III as the first Baronet of Lanrick in 1795.)

-I note on page 32 of Ronnie’s analysis “Peter and Malcolm were identified by Alasdair Duncan as the sons of Patrick Athallach, who were killed in a fight at the Castle of Leny near Callander in 1626.”
-However Padrick Athallach was the son of Griogar, executed in 1552, and thus the grandson of Donnchadh Ladasach.
+In Ronnie’s analysis “Peter and Malcolm were identified by Alasdair Duncan as the sons of Patrick Athallach, who were killed in a fight at the Castle of Leny near Callander in 1626.”
+However Patrick Athallach was the son of Griogar, executed in 1552, and thus the grandson of Donnchadh Lŕdasach.
 So he is therefore later than the original date of these verses which I believe pre-date 1552.
-Padraig Athallach, (so named because he was raised in Atholl) was executed in January 1604 among the reprisals following the battle of Glen Fruin in 1603.
-[5]
+Patrick Athallach himself, (so named because he was raised in Atholl) was executed in January 1604 among the reprisals following the battle of Glen Fruin in 1603 [5]

 The dates and locations cited in this discussion all come from the chronicle of James Macgregor, Dean of Lismore.
 [6]

-So why do I believe that Donnchadh Ladasach is being referred to in these verses?
-The father of Donnchadh Ladasach, according to the Dean, was Gregor Patrickson in Auchinallane “Gregor M'Phatryk V'Gregor” who died on 6th March 1547.
-Auchinallane is on the northern edge of Mamlorn at the head of Glen Lyon.
+So why do I believe that Donnchadh Lŕdasach is being referred to in these verses?
+A notarial instrument of 1551 mentions Duncan Makgregor Mcphatrick in Wester Ardchoille. (see note 4).
+That record implies that his father was Gregor and grandfather Pŕdraig.
+The father of Donnchadh Lŕdasach, was probably Gregor Patrickson in Aychincschecall “Gregor M'Phatryk V'Gregor” recorded in the Dean’s Chronicle as having died on 6th March 1547.

-So, reversing the above genealogical sequence we have Malcolm then Patrick (Peter), then Gregor (the father of Donnchadh Lŕdasach).
-When I reconstructed the genealogy of this line, there are no obits in the Dean’s chronicle for Malcolm, the son of Gregor McAnecham (obit 1415), or for Patrick Malcolmson (the forester in Mamlorn in 1462).
-Then we have the obit for Patrick in 1518.
-“Death of Patrick Macgregor, at Auchinchallane”.
-The verses suggest that Gregor (obit 1547) was the son of Patrick (b.~1430 obit 1518), the son of Malcolm (b~1375-1400) which fits Dewar’s verses.
+So, reversing the above genealogical sequence we have Malcolm, then Patrick (Peter), then Gregor, the father of Donnchadh Lŕdasach.
+When I reconstructed the genealogy of this line, there are no obits in the Dean’s chronicle for Malcolm, the son of Gregor McAnecham (obit 1415).
+Patrick Malcolmson (the forester in Mamlorn in 1462) died in 1518 - “Death of Patrick Macgregor, at Auchinchallane”.
+Gregor (obit 1547) was the son of Patrick (obit 1518), the son of Malcolm (b~1400) which fits Dewar’s verses.

 [1] A.G.M.MacGregor, “The History of The Clan Gregor” volume i, chapter IX,